 Financing a watercraft and paying cash (check) is the same for the dealership.
 The only difference is that the money from financing might take a day or two for the dealership to get.
-Becuase of this most dealers won’t give you a discount for cash and some might even hate that you use cash if they use a 3rd party bank that gives them a kick back.
+Because of this, most dealers won’t give you a discount for cash and some might even hate that you use cash if they use a 3rd party bank that gives them a kickback.

 Would a dealership give you a discount if you pay cash (write a check)?